sajmons/CollimationCircles/README.md

 Main purpose of this program is to help you with aligning optical elements of your telescope such as secondary mirror, primary mirror, focuser, etc.

 Collimation Circles is developed with .NET 7 and AvaloniaUI Framework using MVVM architecture patern.
 Program was tested on Windows 10 and 11, Ununtu Linux 22.04.1 LTS (Wayland), Raspberry PI OS Bullseye and Bookworm.
-I'm not able to test it on macOS, but it should work.
+I'm not able to test it on macOS (only in virtual machine), but it should work.

-Please be gentle.
-This app is still in beta stage, but It's suitable to be exposed to wider audience.
 Feel free to report any issues.
 Suggestions and contributions are welcome!

 # Home page
 https://saimons-astronomy.webador.com/software/collimation-circles